 While the Median Price is a useful tool for comparing capital city markets to each other, it has its limitations.

 The Limitations of Median Price

 The chart below plots 599 historical sales and calculated Median Price for 3-bedroom houses in the suburb of Trevallyn, Tasmania 7250.
 Blue dots correspond to individual property sales.
 The orange line is quarterly Median Price calculated off the back of these sales.

 Notice the sporadicity in Median Price values that fluctuate in the 50,000$ range quarter on quarter.
 If you’re researching this market in 2021, the Median Price will be at 400,000$.
 However, given the sporadic nature of price movement in the past, is 400,000$ a reliable value to go by?

 When compared to the capital city chart, the Trevally suburb chart bears a lot less information in that the price levels are ambiguous, and the trend is not easily detectable (although still visible).

 Now that we’ve explored the limitations of the Median Price, let’s look at an alternative approach: the Typical Price.

 Due to limitations of the Median Price metric, HtAG uses a different approach when calculating typical house values.
 The resulting metric is Typical Price, which we derive via a process called Data Fitting.

+Ready to take your market research to the next level?
 Typical Price is one of the core property market metrics available in all HtAG reports and dashboards.
-Visit the HtAG Data Dictionary page to discover other relevant metrics that can take your data-driven market research to the next level.
+Visit our Getting Started Guide to discover other relevant metrics that can take your data-driven market research to the next level.